cloudmesh-cmd3/cmd3/doc/source/manual.rst

   script load filename

-where filename is the name of teh file containing the script.
+where filename is the name of the file containing the script.

 Python
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^